AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/overview/product-features.md

 The UI and logic structure of the input status indication are as follows:

-- The `subtitle` control in `EaseChatNavigationBar` displays the user's status and the input status.
+- The `subtitle` control in `EaseTitleBar` displays the user's status and the input status.
 If received, the input status is displayed first.
-If you disable the input status indication, only the user's status will be displayed. // TODO：`EaseChatNavigationBar` 替换为 `EaseTitleBar`
+If you disable the input status indication, only the user's status will be displayed.

 - The input-status-related callbacks and methods are as follows: